curvednebula/go-rust-perf-tests/README.md

 ## Final thoughts

 The test results showed that Go's goroutines need an extra care when CPU load approaches 100% utilization.
-Rust's tokio threads handle it gracefully out of the box.
-Still, the optimization required for Go was very simple, so I wouldn't call it a problem.
+Whereas Rust's tokio handles it gracefully out of the box.
+Still, the optimization required for Go was very simple.
+Many of them were experiments that I don't use in the final version, so I wouldn't call it a problem.

 ## How to run the test